 NOTE: ALL ORDINARILY RESIDENT APPLICANTS MUST HAVE THE REQUIRED WORK AND/OR RESIDENCY PERMITS TO BE ELIGIBLE FOR CONSIDERATION.

 The U.S. Mission Addis Ababa is seeking an individual for the position of Electrician in the Facility Maintenance Office of the Embassy.

 BASIC FUNCTION OF POSITION

 Under the direct supervision of the Electrician Foreman, the incumbent is responsible to insure that all electrical maintenance, repairs and upgrades on U.S. Government and leased properties are expeditiously and properly performed and that the electrical systems at these properties are safe and in good working order.
-The incumbent performs general electrical installation and system repair up to 300 volt systems throughout all USG-owned-and-leased facilities.

 A copy of the complete position description listing all duties and responsibilities is available in the Human Resources Office.
-Contact (251-11-1-306383)
+Contact (251-11-130-60-00, Ext.
+6383)

 NOTE: All applicants must address each selection criterion detailed below with specific and comprehensive information supporting each item.
 Supporting documentations (e.g., letters of employment, certificates, awards, copies of degrees earned) that addresses the qualification requirements of the position as listed above should also be submitted.

 1. Required Education: Vocational training on Electricity after Completion of secondary school is required.
 One year of experience in the specified field will be equivalent to one year of education.

 2. Required Experience: Three years’ experience as electrician and in the maintenance of electrical equipment and appliances, such as refrigerators, stoves, water heaters, water distillers, laundry machines and Generators is required.